-Blake Island Marine State Park is a 475-acre marine camping park with five miles of saltwater beach shoreline providing magnificent views of the Olympic Mountains and the Seattle skyline.
-The park is only accessible by tour boat or private boat.
-A Northwest flavors-inspired buffet meal featuring traditionally prepared alder fire-roasted fish and a live stage performance featuring Northwest Native American storytelling are offered at Argosy Cruises' Tillicum Excursion.
+Blake Island Marine State Park is a 476-acre marine camping park with 5 miles of saltwater beach shoreline.
+The park is reachable only by tour boat or private boat.
+A Northwest flavors-inspired buffet meal with traditionally prepared alder fire-roasted fish and a live stage performance featuring Northwest Native American storytelling are offered at Argosy Cruises' Tillicum Village Excursion.

 Two picnic shelters with a fire circle for groups of 100 people or less.
 No electricity is available.
 Fires are permitted only in designated fire circles at individual campsites.
 Barbeque grills are located in the day-use area.